Master by coursework

-The course comprises 96 points structured into five parts, Part A. Common core units, Part B. Enhancement units, Part C. Technical elective units, Part D. Discipline core units and Part E. Engineering project units.
-All students complete Part A, Part B and Part D. Depending upon prior qualifications you may receive credit for Part C and Part E.
+The course comprises 96 points structured into five parts, Part A. Common core units, Part B. Enhancement units, Part C. Technical elective units, Part D. Specialisation core units and Part E. Specialist engineering research and application.

-Note: If you are eligible for credit for prior studies, but prefer to do a longer form of the course (Parts A-E), you may elect not to receive the credit.
+Note: If you are eligible for credit for prior studies you may elect not to receive the credit.

 Part A. Common core units

 These units are designed to establish IT literacy and develop essential skills that translate theory into engineering practice.